F&M Stories

 F&M Mock Trial Transforms Real-World Learning into Victory

 Leadership at Franklin & Marshall College takes many forms — but it always begins with action.
 For Richardson “Richie” Dockery ’26, a government major and psychology minor, this meant transforming academic theory into tangible achievement as captain of F&M Mock Trial.
-After triumphing at the 2026 Penn State Mock Trial regional tournament, the championship team is advancing to the American Mock Trial Association (AMTA) Opening Round Championship Series in Hamilton, Ohio, March 13-15.
+After triumphing at the 2026 Penn State Mock Trial regional tournament, the championship team advanced to the American Mock Trial Association (AMTA) Opening Round Championship Series in Hamilton, Ohio, March 13-15.

 “This is our second-straight mock trial championship at the 2026 Penn State Regional tournament,” Dockery said.
 “As a result, we have qualified for the national championship.”